Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations

 In section \ref{sec:rfa} we showed that our method is able to converge more solutions than a shooting method, but in some cases the shooting method converged when ours did not.
-This suggests that the best strategy, if the aim is to converge as many different solutions as possible, would be to run both methods in parallel.
-Likewise, a hybrid approach combining both methods may alleviate the slow convergence of our method by switching to a Newton-based shooting method as soon as consistent convergence of the variational method is observed.
+This suggests that the best strategy, if the aim is to converge as many different solutions as possible, may be to run both methods simultaneously.
+Likewise, a hybrid method such as that presented in section \ref{sec:hybrid}, where a variational method is performed for a certain number of iterations, followed by a shooting method, may give the best results in terms of number of different solutions converged in a given time, though the number of iterations required is likely to depend strongly on the system in question.
+In the Kolmogorov flow, many orders of magnitude fewer iterations of the variational method were required to reach a result that the Newton shooting method could converge, versus achieving full convergence with the variational method.
+Due to the slow convergence of the variational methods, given a sufficiently diverse set of good guesses of periodic orbits, the existing Newton shooting methods may still be the most efficient use of compute time.
+However, in situations where initial guesses are insufficiently accurate for the Newton method to converge, variational methods will increase the success rate.